Gokhnsby/KQL-queries/Detect_ the_CYRILLIC_Letters_Words_Unicode.md

-## Detecting the CYRILLIC letters/words from Device File Events using KQL
+## Detecting the CYRILLIC letters/words from Device File Events using KQL / Unicode Detection

 ###___###___###